tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 > line, plane, volume, color, texture, and so on, are the plastic means used to build and organize the total space in the picture plane.
 > Hence plastic qualities are not only three-dimensional, but two-dimensional as well.  [p.
 18, emphasis in original as italics].

-That is a bit much, and although he claims that his definition differs from "the traditional connotation," it looks to be relevant nonetheless.
-Importantly, because Mondrian was not a sculptor, and the paintings we're interested in do not contain rounded shapes, it sounds like his use of the term does not constitute "the traditional connotation."
-So it looks like we are on the right track!

-Here is the key idea from this definition:

-> Thus line, plane, volume, color, texture, and so on, are the *plastic means used to build and organize the total space in the picture plane* [p.
-18, emphasis added].

-Although it spans a mere 8 pages, Loran's *Illustrated Glossary* contains 22 diagrams, and it defines this term right away.
-The diagrams are fairly simple sketches in black-and-white, but they are invaluable for someone wanting to understand terms such as "plastic means," which he uses in the remainder of the book.

-## The Plastic Means Illustrated

-It turns out that, although my guess regarding the meaning of the term as being, kinda sorta, the "compositon of a painting" was fuzzy, I was pretty close!

 - Image:

 ![`../images/mondrian_part_2-plastic_means-p_17-cropped-scaled-2.jpg`](https://github.com/tomwhartung/jmws_accoutrements/blob/master/social_networking/tomh/medium/images/mondrian_part_2-plastic_means-p_17-cropped-scaled-2.jpg)

 - Source: Cézanne's Composition by Erle Loran, p.
 17.

-This image is "Diagram II" in Loran's definition, and he uses it to define the terms "negative space" and "the plastic means or plastic form."
+This image is "Diagram II" in Loran's definition, and in addition to using it to define "the plastic means or plastic form" he also uses it to define the term "negative space."
-The sketch above shows the motif for Cézannes 1897 painting *House and Farm at Jas de Bouffan,* which is "the Cézanne family's country estate" [p.
+Diagram II shows the motif for Cézannes 1897 painting *House and Farm at Jas de Bouffan,* which is "the Cézanne family's country estate" [p.
 53].

 - Image: